Board of Elections

 Register to Vote

 Verify if you have already registered to vote at the University of Maryland voter registration verification.
 Use the voter verification to find your sample ballot.

 Disclaimer: The website is updated by the University of Maryland and does not necessarily reflect the State Board's records.
 Call your local board if you do not see your records posted.

 Absentee Ballot Processing

 Information and instructions about absentee voting are provided at the State Board.
 Fax applications or any correspondence requiring a signature to the Absentee Department Fax at 410-887-0894.
 Questions about Absentee Ballots may be referred to the Baltimore County Voter Absentee Department.
-Contact the absentee supervisor.
+Email the absentee supervisor at email@example.com.

 Military and Overseas voters will find additional information.

 Find Your District Information

 If you have questions about Delegate or Senatorial scholarships or are applying for a notary find your district information.